jkeohan/rctr-8-2-21/w07d12/intro-to-react-router-part2.md

 <img src="https://i.imgur.com/FGMRfVo.png" width=500/>

-We need to get them back and can do so by manually passing them down using the spread operator.
+The render method requires that we pass the router props to the callback function.
+We can then manually assign the props.

 ```js
 <Route path="/currencies/:currency" render={(routerProps) =>